-Respondents' position, in contrast, would undermine these constitutional purposes, leaving a permanent vacancy in the Lieutenant Governor's Office until the next quadrennial election.
+Respondent's position, in contrast, would undermine these constitutional purposes, leaving a permanent vacancy in the Lieutenant Governor's Office until the next quadrennial election.
 This would do more than deprive the Chief Executive of a trusted partner in government.
 It would also mean that the Temporary President of the Senate-who performs all of the Lieutenant Governor's duties "during [a] vacancy," N.Y.
 Const. art.
 IV, § 6-would fill that role for the duration of the Governor's term.
 But unlike with the Lieutenant Governor's Office, there is no constitutional device to ensure that the Temporary President of the Senate and the Governor hold compatible views.
-Thus, the consequence of Respondents' position is that the Governor's staunchest political rival could for years take over the duties that were intended for his closest ally.

-As Respondents correctly note, it was precisely to avoid such conflict that the Constitution was amended in 1953, in the aftermath of Ward, to prevent the Lieutenant Governor from being chosen in a special election, instead requiring that the Governor and Lieutenant Governor be elected together.
+Thus, the consequence of Respondent's position is that the Governor's staunchest political rival could for years take over the duties that were intended for his closest ally.
+As Respondent correctly noted, it was precisely to avoid such conflict that the Constitution was amended, in the aftermath of Ward, to prevent the Lieutenant Governor from being chosen in a special election, instead requiring that the Governor and Lieutenant Governor be elected together.
+See Mem. of Law in Opp. to Motion for Interim Stay at 33 (Jul.
+27, 2009).
 This amendment was necessary, as Governor Dewey explained in a February 9, 1953 letter to the Senate, because "good government requires responsible cohesive administration in closely knit [Governor and Lieutenant Governor] offices."
+Governor Thomas E. Dewey, Message of the Governor in relation to the Proposed Amendment for Joint Election of Governor and Lieutenant Governor, Feb.
+9, 1953